google-deepmind/trfl/docs/index.md

 TensorFlow.
 They are not complete algorithms, but implementations of RL-specific mathematical operations needed when building fully-functional RL agents.
 In particular, the updates are only valid if the input data are sampled in the correct manner.
-For example, the Sequence-Advantage-Actor-Critic loss (A2C) is only valid if the input trajectory is an unbiased sample from the current policy; i.e. the data are _on-policy_.
+For example, the [Sequence-Advantage-Actor-Critic loss] (trfl.md#sequence_advantage_actor_critic_loss) (i.e. A2C) is only valid if the input trajectory is an unbiased sample from the current policy; i.e. the data are _on-policy_.
 This library cannot check or enforce such constraints.

 ## Example usage